-The transferability of credits earned at Everest is at the complete discretion of an institution to which a student may seek to transfer.
-Acceptance of the degree, diploma or certificate earned in the program in which the student is enrolling is also at the complete discretion of the institution to which a student may seek to transfer.
-If the credits or degree, diploma or certificate that was earned at this institution are not accepted at the institution to which a student seeks to transfer, the student may be required to repeat some or all of his/her coursework at that institution.
-For this reason, the student should make certain that attendance at this institution will meet his/her educational goals.
-This may include contacting an institution to which a student may seek to transfer after attending Everest to determine if the credits or degree, diploma or certificate will transfer.
+The transferability of credits you earn at Everest Institute is at the complete discretion of an institution to which you may seek to transfer.
+Acceptance of the degree, diploma or certificate you earn in the program in which you are enrolling is also at the complete discretion of the institution to which you may seek to transfer.
+If the credits or degree, diploma or certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your course work at the institution.
+For this reason, you should make certain that your attendance at this institution will meet your educational goals.
+This may include contacting an institution to which you may seek to transfer after attending Everest Institute to determine if your credits or degree, diploma or certificate will transfer.